 However, keto diets include much higher quantities of protein per person per day.
-Subsequently, this may overload the kidneys that need to work extra hard to metabolise the additional macronutrients.
+Subsequently, this may overload the kidneys that need to work extra hard to metabolize the additional macronutrients.

-Keto diets are typically low in fibre-rich foods.
+Keto diets are typically low in fiber-rich foods.
 These include fruits, vegetables, grains, and legumes.
 In fact, given that these foods are high in carbohydrates, keto diets exclude them from the list of “permitted foods”.
-However, fibre is an essential element for bowel regularity, along with hydration and physical activity.
+However, fiber is an essential element for bowel regularity, along with hydration and physical activity.
 Indeed, these are the three pillars for regular bowel movements in otherwise healthy people.
-People on keto diets may find that they need a fibre supplement to avoid constipation.
+People on keto diets may find that they need a fiber supplement to avoid constipation.

 5. Brain fog and mood imbalances